-Tortilla Flat, Arizona: Tortilla FlatA tiny town with an equally tiny population stands along one side of the Apache Trail highway.
+Tortilla Flat, Arizona: Tortilla FlatA tiny town with an equally tiny population (six residents) stands along the Apache Trail highway.
 Looks like one-half of a Wild West street.
 Vintage auto tour.
 Hanged dummy.
 Saloon bar stools made of saddles.
 Dollar bill wallpaper.

 - Apache Trail, Tortilla Flat, AZ

 - Take the US 60 East(Superstition Freeway), to Apache Junction.
 Take the Idaho exit and go N to SR 88.
 R on SR 88 and travel 18 miles NE to Tortilla Flat.
 It's 2 miles past Canyon Lake near Mile Marker 213.